Mr-Glucose/ET6-foundations-group-04/collaboration/README.md

 <!-- group norms summary -->

 Welcome to our team!
-Our group thrives on mutual trust, open communication, and respect, fostering a collaborative environment where every member’s ideas and contributions are valued.
-We aim to work efficiently and harmoniously by balancing creativity and critical thinking, supporting one another to achieve our shared goals while maintaining a culture of accountability and care.
+Our group thrives on mutual trust, open communication, and respect, fostering a collaborative environment where every member’s ideas and contributions are valued.We aim to work efficiently and harmoniously by balancing creativity and critical thinking, supporting one another to achieve our shared goals while maintaining a culture of accountability and care.

 <!-- group norms list -->